saltstack/salt/doc/topics/beacons/index.rst

 Writing Beacon Plugins
 ======================

-Beacon plugins use the standard salt loader system, meaning that many of the constructs from other plugin systems holds true, such as the ``__virtul__`` function.
+Beacon plugins use the standard Salt loader system, meaning that many of the constructs from other plugin systems holds true, such as the ``__virtual__`` function.

 The important function in the Beacon Plugin is the ``beacon`` function.
 When